jemmyw/aha-develop-snow/README.md

 **Note: In order to install an extension into your Aha!
 Develop account, you must be an account administrator.**

-TODO: Fill in a link to your built extension package Install the Snow extension by clicking [here](https://secure.aha.io/settings/account/extensions/install?url=).
+Install the Snow extension by clicking [here](https://secure.aha.io/settings/account/extensions/install?url=https://github.com/jemmyw/aha-develop-snow/releases/download/v1.0.0/jemmyw.snow-v1.0.0.gz).

 ## Working on the extension